iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 > Was good at first but now seems more concerned with getting you to fill in stupid health questions than keeping it simple to follow.
 Always takes me a while to find out where I order repeat prescriptions.<br> :date: __2021-01-07 18:59:10__

 > Support staff are wonderful, patient but latest app is not easy to navigate & when I finally manage to find where to order medications, I get repeated notifications about the message box having 'special characters' even when it's blank.
 Seriously, I've wasted hours on different days reloading the app, try typing a sentence or removing it.
 I've only a few days of meds left.
 I've tried again, done exactly the same & got error notification & leaving then coming back, it's accepted!
 Bizarre<br> :date: __2021-01-07 14:48:17__

-> Just got worse, all I want is to access the GP services, I don't want any of the other bloat!
-The latest update has turned documents from the doctors into a html link!
-Now I have no way of saving a PDF copy which was the feature I used the most.
-It hasn't fixed the size problem, trying to print to PDF gives 13 pages for a few page document, not even changing the paper size to A2 works!
-Definitely on my list to change services to an alternative access method.<br> :date: __2021-01-04 12:30:50__